-Astrocytes or astroglia are the star shaped glial cells that reside in the brain and spinal cord.
-They are the most numerous cells in the human brain, performing many tasks including support of the cells that comprise the blood-brain barrier as well as maintaining the extracellular ion balance, supplying nutrients to the nerve tissue and aiding in post-traumatic repair and scarring processes.
-In addition, astrocytes perform signaling tasks similar to neurons utilizing calcium ions and transmitter-molecules.
+Astrocytes, or astroglia, are the star shaped glial cells that reside in the brain and spinal cord.
+They are the most numerous cells in the human brain, performing many tasks.
+Astrocyte tasks include support of the cells that comprise the blood-brain barrier as well as maintaining the extracellular ion balance, supplying nutrients to nerve tissue and aiding in post-traumatic repair and scarring processes.
+In addition, astrocytes perform signaling tasks similar to neurons utilizing calcium ions and transmitter molecules.

-Astrocytes or astrocytic glial cells collectively form astroglia, star-shaped cells surrounding neurons in the brain and spinal cord, outnumbering neurons 50:1, and are very active in the Central Nervous System, and not, as previously through, mainly “filler” cells.
-Non neuronal cells in the nervous system are glial cells, and astrocytes constitute a subtype of this category.
-They serve to maintain, support, and repair the nervous tissue that they serve, and are responsible, in large part, for the plasticity of the nervous system.
-They also modulate synaptic transmission by making and releasing glutamate, the principle excitatory neurotrans, and their many process often envelope neural synapses.
+Astrocytes, or astrocytic glial cells, collectively form astroglia, which are star-shaped cells surrounding neurons in the brain and spinal cord.
+Astrocytes outnumber neurons 50:1 and are very active in the central nervous system, unlike previous ideology of astrocytes being “filler” cells.
+Non-neuronal cells in the nervous system are glial cells with astrocytes constituting a subtype of this category.
+They serve to maintain, support and repair the nervous tissue that they serve and are responsible for the plasticity of the nervous system.
+Astrocytes also modulate synaptic transmission by making and releasing glutamate, the principle excitatory neurotransmitter, and their many process often envelope neural synapses.
 Research suggests that astrocytes communicate with neurons through the release of transmitters, known as gliotransmitters, through a calcium ion dependent mechanism.

 Many primary astrocytes express GFAP, the intermediate filament glial fibrillary acidic protein, a characteristic trait.